 But come on, you can't deny that Hopper is a great leading man for a horror film, or that Bill Moseley delivers an utterly unforgettable performance as the iconic Chop Top.
 Scenes like the opening highway attack show that Hooper is a truly talented filmmaker rather than the one hit wonder he's sometimes written off as.
 The soundtrack's terrific - the opening credits remind me of Funhouse, which is a very good thing - Savini's effects are of course fantastic, and the production design is really something to see.
 And it's impossible to be bored by a story too insane to ever really be sure what you're going to see next.

 Unfortunately for this review, I don't have my old laserdisc anymore.
 The 2006 DVD pretty much rendered it redundant.
 But I've got that DVD right here.
 Oh, and Scream Factory's new 2-disc set actually features two transfers: a brand new 2k scan of the interpositive, and the original HD master that the previous blu-rays used.
-That's an unusual decision, suggesting maybe both transfers are compromised and they're giving us the choice of which to take, like Arrow's recent restoration of Nightmare City.
+That's an unusual decision, suggesting maybe both transfers are compromised and they're giving us the choice of which to take, like Arrow's restoration of Nightmare City.
 But thankfully, that doesn't seem to be the situation this time.
 Cliff MacMillan of Scream Factory has publicly explained (with a little additional extrapolation by myself) that essentially their new transfer is the new best, but they've retained the older one for completists since Hooper approved, and his DP supervised, that one.
-That's reassuring for me, but let's see for ourselves.
-Here's a comparison of both transfers, and the old DVD so we can how they match up.
+That's reassuring, but still, it's even better to have the guesswork taken off the table completely, thanks to Vinegar Syndrome giving us a new, definitive edition with a fresh 4k scan of the original camera negative on both BD and UHD.

 Now, the MGM Gruesome Edition was already pretty well covered in the extras department.
 It had two audio commentaries: one by Tobe Hooper and moderator David Gregory (who directed Lost Souls, as well as a ton of DVD documentaries, including several Chainsaw ones) and another by Bill Moseley, Caroline Williams, Tom Savini, and moderator Michael Felsher.
 It also featured the excellent and thorough, full-length documentary, It Runs In the Family, plus the infamous and essential deleted scenes.
 It also had the trailer, a photo gallery and included a simple insert.
 Really, that's all any film really needs.